-1.10 There was slippage in the capital programme which resulted in a lower CFR than estimated (more information in Appendix 1, section 3).
-Interest paid on debt was lower than budget due to less long-term borrowing taken out on the GF due to slippage in the capital programme.
+- 1.10 There was slippage in the capital programme which resulted in a lower CFR than estimated (more information in Appendix 1, section 3).
+Interest paid on debt was lower than budget due to less long-term borrowing taken out on the GF due to slippage in the capital programme. - 1.11 The yield returned on investment was lower than estimated, but the interest received was higher due to more cash being available to invest in the year a direct result of the capital programme slippage.
+Officers have been reporting higher interest receivable and payable and a lower charge for MRP during the year as part of the budget monitoring when reported to councillors during the year.

-- 1.11 The yield returned on investment was lower than estimated, but the interest received was higher due to more cash being available to invest in the year a direct result of the capital programme slippage.
-Officers have been reporting higher interest receivable and payable and a lower charge for MRP during the year as part of the budget monitoring when reported to councillors during the year. - 1.12 Detailed information on the return on investments, and interest paid on external debt can be found in section 7 of this report. - 1.13 This report will also be considered by the Corporate Governance & Standards Committee at its meeting on 16 November.
-The Committee's comments/recommendations will be included on the Supplementary Information Sheet for consideration by the Executive.
+- 1.12 Detailed information on the return on investments, and interest paid on external debt can be found in section 7 of this report. - 1.13 This report was considered by the Corporate Governance and Standards Committee at its meeting on 16 November 2023.
+The Committee commended the report to the Executive, subject to a number of comments which are set out in section 8 below.
+At its meeting on 23 November 2023, the Executive also considered the report and commended the recommendation to the Council below for adoption.

-2. Recommendation to Executive:
+2. Recommendation to Council: